manuelpenazuniga/manuelpenazuniga/README.md

 ### Hi there!
-I'm Manuel Peña 👋
+I'm Manuel Peña 🙋🏽‍♂️

-I'm a Back End developer and a Jr. Blockchain developer
+I'm a Back End developer and a Blockchain developer

-- 🔭 I’m currently working on
+- 👨🏽‍💻 I’m currently working on
 - 🌱 I’m currently learning about
-- 👯 I’m looking to collaborate on
+- 🧗🏽‍♂️ I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

-- :volcano:
--
+  :national_park:
+  	:camping:
+  	:rocket:
+  :octocat:

+  :llama:
+###

+Any Smart contracts in Solidity (Truffle, Hardhat, Foundry, Remix, Tenderly, etc) NFT minting engines/NFT marketplaces, NFT staking, NFT lottery, NFT Games.
+DeFi systems like PancakeSwap, Uniswap, Sushiswap, Tombo, PantherSwap, GooseDeFi, etc.
+Decentralized Exchanges with TradingView.
+Token Bridge, Block Explorer.
+Zero Knowledge Proof(ZKP) using CIRCOM & SNARKJS.
+Chains: ETH, BSC, Polygon, Harmony, Cronos, Songbird, Aptos, zkSync, etc.

+### Some languages ​​and tools with which I have worked

 ### 🤝🏻 Connect with me